matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 working in order for it to move into FCP.
 This can usually be a branch/pull request to whichever implementation of choice that proves the MSC works in practice, though in some cases the MSC itself will be small enough to be considered proven.
-Where it's unclear if a MSC will require an implementation proof, ask in `#matrix-spec:matrix.org
+Where it's unclear if an MSC will require an implementation proof, ask in `#matrix-spec:matrix.org
 <https://matrix.to/#/#matrix-spec:matrix.org>`_.

-Early release of a MSC/idea
+Early release of an MSC/idea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To help facilitate early releases of software dependent on a spec release, implementations